dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 * On All batteries page added the unknown icon and if battery is under 10% then a empty icon.
 * Added filter 'sensor' on all batteries page, it only shows sensor entities with the word 'battery' inside it.
 * Fixed bug that custom font "Open Sans" was not loaded anymore in my theme, now it is loaded again.
-* Re-programmed Flexbox card from scratch.
+* Re-programmed Dwains Flexbox Card from scratch.
 * Merged PR lock popup [#126](https://github.com/dwainscheeren/lovelace-dwains-theme/pull/126)